Skip to content

 Music at Fenton

 The National Trust has been caring for the Major Benton Fletcher collection of early keyboard instruments since 1938.
-With regular attention from specialist conservators, the Trust is able to keep most of the collection in playing condition so that international professional and student early keyboard musicians can enjoy and learn from playing original instruments.
+With regular attention from specialist conservators, the Trust is able to keep most of the collection in playing condition so that early keyboard musicians can enjoy and learn from playing original instruments.
+The earliest dates back to 1540 and is still played regularly.

 An antique keyboard instrument, and a music stand, with a display case, in the music room at Fenton House and Garden, London